jwoglom/faketandem/scripts/README.md

 ### Pre-push Hook

-The `pre-push.sh` script runs `golangci-lint` before pushing code to ensure no linting issues are introduced.
+The `pre-push.sh` script automatically fixes linting issues where possible and checks for remaining issues before pushing code.

+#### How It Works

+1. **Auto-fix**: Runs `golangci-lint run --fix` to automatically fix formatting and other auto-fixable issues
+2. **Stage changes**: If files were modified, they're automatically staged with `git add -u`
+3. **Verify**: Runs `golangci-lint run` again to check for remaining issues
+4. **Block or allow**: Blocks the push if non-fixable issues remain

 #### Installation